azfaray/chipathon_chipabros/README.md

 ---

-## 9. Charlib Pre-Layout Characterization
+## 9. Charlib Timing Characterization

 Cell characterization is performed using **Charlib** to extract timing and functional parameters for each standard cell.
 The process generates delay plots (rise/fall vs. input slew and output load) and Liberty (`.lib`) files for use in synthesis, place-and-route, and static timing analysis flows.